oeminaga/JAX_RNASequenceOSPrediction/README.md

 # Prediction of OS from the RNA expression profile
-A novel model framework to predict OS based on features selected by generative data distribution.
+A novel model framework to predict OS based on features selected by generative data distribution (Work in progress).

 We used JAX to develop the framework to predict OS.
 JAX provides a flexible and fast execution of novel concepts.